-In relation to statutory instruments, the role of the Constitutional and Legislative Affairs Committee is to consider and report to the National Assembly against criteria set out in the following Standing Orders:
+In relation to statutory instruments, the role of the Legislation, Justice and Constitution Committee* is to consider and report to the National Assembly against criteria set out in the following Standing Orders:

 - Standing Order 21.2 – for example, matters that might call into question the legality of a statutory instrument or whether a statutory instrument is in both English and Welsh.
 The Committee must consider and report on these matters.
 Matters reported under Standing Order 21.2 are known as technical reporting points.